 In net-veined leaves (also called reticulate-veined), veins branch from the main rib or ribs and subdivide into finer veinlets.
 These veinlets then unite in a complicated network.
 This system of enmeshed veins makes the leaf more resistant to tearing than does a parallel vein structure.
 Net-veined leaves occur on dicotyledonous plants.

 Net venation may be either pinnate or palmate.
-In pinnate venation, the veins extend laterally from the midrib to the edge (e.g., apples, cherries, and peaches).
-In palmate venation, the principal veins extend outward, like the ribs of a fan, from the base of the leaf blade (e.g., grapes and maples).
+In pinnate venation, the veins extend laterally from the midrib to the edge.
+Examples include apples, cherries and peaches.
+In palmate venation, the principal veins extend outward, like the ribs of a fan, from the base of the leaf blade.
+Examples include grapes and maples.

 Leaves as plant identifiers

 Leaves are useful for plant identification.
-A leaf's venation (Figure 13), blade and margin shapes (Figures 14 & 15) and apex and base shapes (Figure 16) can be important identifying characteristics.
+A leaf's venation (figure 13), blade and margin shapes (figures 14 and 15) and apex and base shapes (figure 16) can be important identifying characteristics.

-- Opposite leaves are positioned across the stem from each other, with two leaves at each node.
+- Opposite leaves are positioned across the stem from each other.
+There are two leaves at each node.

-- Alternate (spiral) leaves are arranged in alternate steps along the stem, with only one leaf at each node.
+- Alternate (spiral) leaves are arranged in alternate steps along the stem.
+Each node has only one leaf.

 - Whorled leaves are arranged in circles along the stem.

-- Rosulate leaves are arranged in a rosette around a stem with extremely short nodes.
+- Rosulate leaves are arranged in a rosette around a stem.
+They have extremely short nodes.

 Leaves as food

-The leaf blade is the principal edible part of several horticultural crops, including chives, collards, dandelions, endives, kale, leaf lettuce, mustard, parsley, spinach, Swiss chard, and other greens.
-The edible part of leeks, onions, and Florence fennel is a cluster of fleshy leaf bases.
+The leaf blade is the principal edible part of several horticultural crops.
+Examples include chives, collards, dandelions, endives, kale, leaf lettuce, mustard, parsley, spinach, Swiss chard and other greens.
+The edible part of leeks, onions and Florence fennel is a cluster of fleshy leaf bases.
 The petiole is the edible product in celery and rhubarb.